SKMbiya/rc522-iot-demo/README.md

 Requirements
 --------
 This code requires you to install the Blynk python library and can be done by running the following command ``pip install blynk-library-python``
-You also need to copy the rc522_iot API module into your working directory and then import the rc522_iot API module to at the top of your script.
+You also need to copy the rc522_iot API module into your working directory and then import the rc522_iot API module at the top of your script.
 It can be found and cloned [here](https://github.com/SKMbiya/rc522-iot).
 It is also recommended that you make use of a python virtual environment before installing the libraries, by making use of tools such as venv or virtualenv.

 Usage